Engineering & Applied Science

 Director of Graduate Studies

-Professors Richard Barker (Emeritus), James Duncan, Jung Han, Roman Kuc, Tso-Ping Ma, Rajit Manohar, A. Stephen Morse, Kumpati Narendra, Mark Reed, Peter Schultheiss (Emeritus), Lawrence Staib, Hongxing Tang, Leandros Tassiulas, J. Rimas Vaisnys, Y. Richard Yang
+Professors James Duncan, Jung Han, Roman Kuc, Tso-Ping Ma, Rajit Manohar, A. Stephen Morse, Kumpati Narendra, Daniel Prober, Mark Reed, Peter Schultheiss (Emeritus), Lawrence Staib, Hong Tang, Leandros Tassiulas, J. Rimas Vaisnys, Y. Richard Yang

-Assistant Professors Wenjun Hu, Amin Karbasi, Jakub Szefer, Fengnian Xia
+Assistant Professors Wenjun Hu, Amin Karbasi, Jakub Szefer

 Mechanical Engineering & Materials Science